Totomosic/Storm/README.md

 - SEE move ordering

 ## Installing:
-1. Download or clone this repository.
+1. Download or clone this repository (use flag `--recurse-submodules` or `--recursive` to include submodules).
 2. If on windows run the `Scripts/Win-GenProjects.bat` script to generate the Visual Studio 2019 project and solution files.

 ## Building on Windows: